Appreciated the safety briefs given the challenging terrain and the information on local spots – I felt I learned a lot about the area too.

 Q: How fit do I need to be?

-A: Our cycling holidays are designed to be challenging Alpine Cycling Adventures.
+A: Our cycling holidays are designed to be challenging cycling holidays.
 Our professional guiding and vehicle support as well as our route design and hotel selection are all aimed at creating a supportive environment that will get the best out of you as an individual.
 Therefore each cycling holiday is designed to be suitable for varying fitness levels.
 Within the group people will have different strengths and weakness, some will love hill climbing but might be slower on the flat sections where you might be stronger.

 If you have any concerns at all don’t hesitate to get in touch.
 Our aim is that you will go back home fitter, happier and in love with your sport.